Best Oil Boiler Brands

 Choosing the best oil boiler brand

-In May 2016 we surveyed 11,460 people and asked them about their boilers.
+In May 2017 we surveyed 9,610 people about their boilers.
 We asked them to tell us about any breakdowns, problems and annoyances with their boiler.
 This enables us to rate how reliable each brand is.

 We also asked them to assess how satisfied they were, and how likely they would be to recommend their brand of boiler (regardless of their experience of getting the boiler installed).
 These two questions form the basis of the Which? customer satisfaction score.